leesei/old.leesei.github.io/source/_posts/linux-apps.md

 toc: true
 ---

-This is a curated list of software I found useful (in a Cinnamon desktop) and worth recommending.
+This is a curated list of software I found useful (mostly on a Cinnamon desktop) and worth recommending.
 FOSS (free and open source) and cross platform softwares are given priority.

 For the softwares I install on my system, see `arch-packages.md`.